-Eve M. Brank Associate Professor of Psychology and Courtesy Professor of Law
+Eve M. Brank Professor of Psychology and Courtesy Professor of Law

 Her research primarily focuses on the way the law intervenes (and sometimes interferes) in family and personal decision making.
 In particular, she studies the public support, implementation, and effectiveness of parental responsibility laws within the context of the juvenile justice system and the lega requirements of elder care giving.
 Dr. Brank also studies issues related to decision making in the context of government searchs and plea negotiations.